 1147-1149 The title is a bit of a spoiler.
 Suffice to say that Cornad III’s great crusade does not go quite as planned.

-He had set off with between 20,000 and 60,000 soliders and pilgrims from Regensburg in June 1147 making his way down to Constantinople via Hungary and the Balkans.
-Ever eager for glory left a month ahead of his rival, king Louis VII of France and presses on towards Jerusalem.
+He had set off with an army of between 20,000 and 60,000 from Regensburg in June 1147 making his way doen to Constantinople via Hungary and the Balkans.
+Ever eager for glory he had set off a month before his rival, king Louis VII of France and he presses on towards Jerusalem.

-Before the year is out he will find himself in Ephesus, severly wounded, his army broken and as a house guest of his fellow crusader king.
-But being a man of infinite resource-and-sagacity, he keeps going, trying to gain at least one small morsel of glory in the Holy Land…..
+Before the year is out he will find himself in Ephesos, severly wounded, his army broken and spread across the four winds.
+But being a man of infinite- resource-and-sagacity, he keeps going, trying to gain at least one small bit of glory in the Holy Land…..

 Hello dear listeners.
 I guess you are glued to the terrible news from Ukraine as I am.
 I am not sure I have any particular insights to impart that have not been shared by other people more qualified to talk about Ukraine past and present than I am.

 One point I would however like to make.
 In this conflict as in many others before, history is being distorted and abused to justify political objectives.
 German history is crammed full of accidental and deliberate twisting of narratives to support claims on foreign lands.
 It usually backfires, maybe not immediately but over time.
 And that makes it ever more important to keep the study of history objective and true, to tell it as it was, warts and all.

 Apart from aiming to meet this standard, the other thing we do is pass through half of the Patreon donations during March to the British Red Cross Ukraine appeal.
 And if you happen to have the means to support the people caught up in this war, please donate too.